Rothschild faces showdown at Bumi shareholder vote

 All sides also agree on the need to part ways, just not how.

-The current board struck a $640 million deal last week which would see the Bakrie family exiting their share in the London company in exchange for cash and a minority stake in Jakarta-listed Bumi Resources.
+The current board struck a $640 million deal last week which would see the Bakrie family exiting their share in the London company in exchange for cash and a minority stake in Jakarta-listed Bumi Resources (BUMI.JK).

 But Rothschild argues the board has not defended shareholder interest, or done enough to focus on operations.
 He wants a split, but says the current agreement does not solve underlying issues, nor is it secure, as the Bakries need to raise funding.